Night sweats: Causes and treatments for men and women

 People with diabetes, especially those who use insulin, are prone to low blood sugar—or hypoglycemia: Sweating is one sign that blood sugar has dropped too low and eating or drinking is necessary to bring it back up to a normal level.
 Nocturnal hypoglycemia (becoming hypoglycemic while you’re asleep) can be dangerous, so if you have diabetes and are experiencing night sweats, talk to your doctor right away.

 In some cases, night sweats are caused by an infection such as tuberculosis or a disease like lymphoma.
 “Don’t be fearful, but if you recently started having night sweats your doctor needs to know about it,” Dr. Ojile says.

 Night sweats in men

-If you’re a man who is experiencing night sweats, the reason could be one of the causes above.
+If you’re a man who is experiencing night sweats, the reason is likely one of the causes above.
 However, some males experience a notable decline in testosterone at midlife that may increase the likelihood of night sweats.
 But there’s no definitive research that proves why a drop in testosterone may have this effect.

 Night sweats in women

 Many females complain of night sweats when they’re perimenopausal, menopausal, and pregnant.
 Here’s what might be behind the symptom during those times:

 - Perimenopause and menopause: For women who are approaching menopause (perimenopausal) or haven’t menstruated for a full year (menopausal), night sweats are essentially hot flashes that occur during sleep—and as many as 75 percent of women in these groups experience them.
 Experts don’t know exactly why hormone-induced hot flashes and night sweats happen, but it’s possible that a drop in estrogen causes the hypothalamus (the part of the brain that controls body temperature) to become hypersensitive.